smarr/ReBenchDB/README.md

 Custom reports are executed via a shell script, though, we use R to create reports.

-To ensure that the SVG for plots is generated using a font available in most browers, the server needs them when generating plots.
+To ensure that the SVG for plots is generated using a font available in most browsers, the server needs them when generating plots.
 We currently use Arial as default font.

 On Ubuntu, these fonts can be installed with: